Mario Díaz-Balart

 Mario Rafael Díaz-Balart y Caballero (/bəˈlɑːrt/ bə-LART; born September 25, 1961) is an American politician serving as the U.S. representative for Florida's 26th congressional district.
 A member of the Republican Party, he was elected in 2002, and his district includes much of northwestern Miami-Dade County, including Hialeah, and much of the northern portion of the Everglades.

-After Representative Alcee Hastings's death in April 2021, Díaz-Balart became the dean (or longest-serving member) of Florida's congressional delegation.
+Díaz-Balart has been the dean of Florida's congressional delegation since April 2021.

 Early life, education, and early political career

 Díaz-Balart was born in 1961 in Fort Lauderdale, to Cuban parents, the late Cuban politician Rafael Díaz-Balart, and his wife, Hilda Caballero Brunet.

 He is a member of the Díaz-Balart family: His aunt, Mirta Díaz-Balart, was the first wife of Cuban president Fidel Castro.
 Her son, and his cousin, was Fidel Ángel "Fidelito" Castro Díaz-Balart.
 His uncle was the Cuban-Spanish painter Waldo Díaz-Balart.
 His brother Lincoln Díaz-Balart represented Florida's 21st District from 1993 to 2011.
 He has two other brothers, José Díaz-Balart, a journalist, and Rafael Díaz-Balart, a banker.

 He studied political science at the University of South Florida before beginning his public service career as an aide to then-Miami Mayor Xavier Suárez in 1985.
 In the same year, he changed his political party affiliation from Democratic to Republican.